-- We have initiated a randomized phase 2 clinical trial in the United States evaluating CAN-2409 in borderline resectable and locally advanced pancreatic adenocarcinoma.
+- We have initiated a randomized phase 2 clinical trial in the United States and Mexico evaluating the activity of CAN-2409 in borderline resectable and locally advanced pancreatic ductal adenocarcinoma (PDAC).
+Initial positive phase 2 data revealed notable clinical improvements in patients with borderline resectable PDAC following CAN-2409 plus prodrug together with SoC chemoradiation.
 In March 2023, in connection with our cost management and dynamic portfolio management initiatives, we elected to pause new enrollment in this randomized phase 2 clinical trial, subject to additional funding.
 Despite the pause in new patient enrollment, we presented initial positive interim overall survival and immunological biomarker clinical data at the Society for Immunotherapy of Cancer (SITC) Annual Meeting in the fourth quarter of 2023.
-In December 2023, we announced that the FDA granted fast track designation for CAN-2409 plus valacyclovir for the treatment of patients with pancreatic ductal adenocarcinoma (PDAC) to improve overall survival.
-In April 2024, we announced updated positive overall survival data and also announced that the FDA has granted Orphan Drug Designation for CAN-2409 for the treatment of pancreatic cancer. - In a previous phase 1b trial, a statistically significant increase in the number of CD8+ tumor infiltrating lymphocytes was observed.
-Initial positive phase 2 data revealed notable improvements in patients with borderline resectable PDAC following CAN-2409 plus prodrug together with SoC chemoradiation; the following data were disclosed as of the March 29, 2024 data cutoff: - Clinical data highlights:

-- Prolonged and sustained survival was observed after experimental treatment with CAN-2409 in patients with borderline resectable PDAC. - Estimated mOS was 28.8 months in the CAN-2409 group versus only 12.5 months in the control group. - At 24 months, a survival rate of 71.4% was observed in CAN-2409 treated patients, after SoC chemoradiation and prior to surgery, versus only 16.7% in the control group.
+In December 2023, we announced that the FDA granted fast track designation for CAN-2409 plus valacyclovir for the treatment of patients with PDAC to improve overall survival.
+In April 2024, we announced updated positive overall survival data and also announced that the FDA has granted orphan drug designation for CAN-2409 for the treatment of pancreatic cancer. - o The following data were disclosed as of the March 29, 2024 data cutoff: - Clinical data highlights: - Prolonged and sustained survival was observed after experimental treatment with CAN-2409 in patients with borderline resectable PDAC. - Estimated mOS was 28.8 months in the CAN-2409 group versus only 12.5 months in the control group. - At 24 months, a survival rate of 71.4% was observed in CAN-2409 treated patients, after SoC chemoradiation and prior to surgery, versus only 16.7% in the control group.
 At 36 months, a survival rate of 47.6% was estimated in patients who received CAN-2409, together with SoC chemoradiation prior to surgery, versus only 16.7% in the control group. - Importantly, 4 out of 7 patients who received CAN-2409 were still alive at the time of data cutoff, with 2 patients surviving more than 50.0 months from enrollment.
-Only 1 out of 6 patients, randomized to control SoC chemotherapy, remained alive at data cutoff (alive at 50.6 months). - Biomarker data analysis demonstrated: - Consistent and robust activation of immune response after dosing with CAN-2409. - In pancreatic tissue of patients treated with CAN-2409 plus prodrug together with SoC (but not SoC alone), dense aggregates of CD8+ granzyme B positive cytotoxic T cells, dendritic cells, and B cells were observed in the tumor microenvironment. - Increased levels of soluble granzymes B and H as well as pro-inflammatory cytokines, including IFN-γ, were observed in peripheral blood after CAN-2409 treatment, but not after SoC. - Safety analysis: - CAN-2409 was associated with a favorable safety/tolerability profile. - Addition of CAN-2409 regimen to SoC was generally well tolerated, with no dose-limiting toxicities, including no cases of pancreatitis.
+Only 1 out of 6 patients, randomized to control SoC chemotherapy alone, remained alive at data cutoff (alive at 50.6 months). - Biomarker data analysis demonstrated: - Consistent and robust activation of immune response after dosing with CAN-2409.

+- In pancreatic tissue of patients treated with CAN-2409 plus prodrug together with SoC (but not SoC alone), dense aggregates of CD8+ granzyme B positive cytotoxic T cells, dendritic cells, and B cells were observed within the tumor microenvironment.
+These lymphocyte aggregates resemble tertiary lymphoid structures, whose formation in solid tumors is known to be associated with improved prognosis and better response to therapy. - Increased levels of soluble granzymes B and H as well as pro-inflammatory cytokines, including IFN-γ, were observed in peripheral blood after CAN-2409 treatment, but not after SoC. - Safety analysis: - Addition of CAN-2409 regimen to SoC was generally well tolerated, with no dose-limiting toxicities, including no cases of pancreatitis. - We expect to share updated overall survival data for CAN-2409 in PDAC in the first quarter of 2025.